rickstaa/stable-learning-control/docs/source/control/running.rst

 .. option:: --env, --env_name

     :obj:`str`.
-The name of an environment in the OpenAI Gym.
+The name of an environment in gymnasium.
 All BLC algorithms are implemented as functions that accept ``env_fn`` as an argument, where ``env_fn`` must be a callable function that builds a copy of the RL environment.
-Since the most common use case is Gym environments, though, all of which are built through ``gym.make(env_name)``, we allow you to just specify ``env_name`` (or ``env`` for short) at the command line, which gets converted to a lambda-function that builds the correct gym environment.
+Since the most common use case is gymnasium environments, though, all of which are built through ``gym.make(env_name)``, we allow you to just specify ``env_name`` (or ``env`` for short) at the command line, which gets converted to a lambda-function that builds the correct gymnasium environment.

 .. option:: --env_kwargs